 Water pillows are marketed as being “clinically shown to improve quality of sleep.”
+They utilize keywords like, “pillow for neck pain” to effectively advertise to those experiencing sleep discomfort.
 Manufacturers cite a 20 year old study conducted by Johns Hopkins University as proof that their products provide improved sleep: Cervical Pain: A Comparison of Three Pillows.

 The objective of this study was “to compare three pillows with regard to pain intensity, pain relief, quality of sleep, disability, and overall satisfaction in subjects with benign cervical pain.”